 For Me to Live is Christ (1)

-What does it mean for someone to say, "to live is Christ"?
-In this sermon regarding John 1:16, Martyn Lloyd-Jones preaches on what the Christian's joy is found within.
-Dr. Lloyd-Jones explains how futile the unbelievers' mindset is: a pursuit of one's own joy and happiness through selfish means does not satisfy the soul.
-Living for Christ's glory, however, is the deepest and most fulfilling of all pursuits.
-Dr. Lloyd-Jones preaches that to be a Christian is not only to believe the truth about God, but also to receive of Christ's fullness.
-A person can receive of this fullness by repenting of his sins and placing his faith in Christ.
-Through this wonderful act, Christ imputes and imparts His righteousness to our account, thereby declaring us justified before God.
-Dr. Lloyd-Jones tells us the secret of deep joy in Christian living: the mind of Christ.
-Referencing Paul's writing in Philippians 2, Lhe tells his listeners a marvelous truth, namely that Christ has given us His mind upon our salvation.
-With this Spirit-empowered perspective, the Christian can live for God's glory.
-Living for God's glory with the strength and fullness given to us is God's desire for our lives.
+What does it mean for someone to say “to live is Christ”?
+In this sermon titled “For Me to Live is Christ (1),” regarding John 1:16, Martyn Lloyd-Jones preaches on where the Christian’s joy is found.
+Dr. Lloyd-Jones explains that the futile unbelievers’ mindset is a pursuit of one’s own joy and happiness through selfish means that does not satisfy the soul.
+Living for Christ’s glory, however, is the deepest and most fulfilling of all pursuits.
+Dr. Lloyd-Jones preaches that to be a Christian is not only to believe the truth about God, but also to receive Christ’s fullness.
+A person can receive of this fullness by repenting of sins and placing faith in Christ.
+Through this wonderful act, Christ imputes and imparts His righteousness to the Christian’s account, thereby declaring them justified before God.
+Dr. Lloyd-Jones tells that the secret of deep joy in Christian living is the mind of Christ.
+Referencing Paul’s writing in Philippians 2, Dr. Lloyd-Jones tells his listeners a marvelous truth, namely that Christ has given His mind upon the Christian’s salvation.
+With this Spirit-empowered perspective, the Christian can live for God’s glory with strength and fullness.

 About Dr. Martyn Lloyd-Jones